awsdocs/amazon-eventbridge-user-guide/doc_source/eb-ssm-automation-as-target.md

-# Tutorial: Set AWS Systems Manager automation as an EventBridge target<a name="eb-ssm-automation-as-target"></a>
+# Tutorial: Set AWS Systems Manager Automation as an EventBridge target<a name="eb-ssm-automation-as-target"></a>

 You can use EventBridge to invoke [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) Automation on a regular timed schedule or when specific [events](eb-events.md) are detected\.
 This tutorial assumes that you're invoking Systems Manager Automation based on specific events\.